 Dr. Leslie Yedor

-Dr. Leslie Yedor, DAOM, L.Ac. is an integrative medicine specialist and is trained in a scientific, evidence-based approach to both Western Allopathic and Traditional Chinese Medicine.
+Dr. Leslie Yedor, DAOM, L.Ac., IFMCP is an integrative medicine specialist and is trained in a scientific, evidence-based approach to both Western Allopathic and Traditional Chinese Medicine.

 She holds a Doctorate in Acupuncture and Oriental Medicine and is a Licensed Acupuncturist.

-Dr. Leslie then went on to complete six years of graduate medical education at Five Branches University in San Jose, California where she finished at the top of her class.
+Dr. Yedor then went on to complete six years of graduate medical education at Five Branches University in San Jose, California where she finished at the top of her class.

-In 2015, Dr. Leslie began her Integrative Medicine residency training through Highland Hospital’s UCSF affiliated Western Medicine Residency program in Oakland, CA.
+In 2015, Dr. Yedor began her Integrative Medicine residency training through Highland Hospital’s UCSF affiliated Western Medicine Residency program in Oakland, CA.

 While at Highland, she rotated throughout the Department of Medicine with a primary focus in Neurology.